hossameldinmagdi/Tmdb-movies-data-EDA/README.md

 Questions:
+1- Describe the distribution of budget, revenue, profit and runtime?

-- what is the most frequent genres (number of occurrence)?
+2- what is the most frequent genres ( number of occurance )?

+3- what is the relatioship between profit and other factors ?

-- what are the characteristics of top 10 most popular movies (in terms of popularity)?
+4- what are the chracteristics of top 10 most popular movies (in terms of popularity) ?

-- what is the most watched genre?
+5- what is the most whatched genre (sum of runtime) ?

-- how does the revenues and profits change over years?
+6- how do the revenues and profits change over years ?

-- What are the top profitable genres?
+7- What are the top profitable genres ?

-- what are the top 10 most profitable movies?
-- what is the average vote received for most profitable genre?
+8- what is the average vote recieved for most profitable genre ?

-- is there a relationship between popularity and profit?
+9- How does the average profit of the top 4 profitable genres change over the last 10 years?

 Data issues and limitations:
 - There are multiple values recorded in the cast column for each movie as well as genres column.